DennisJohnsenUCL/FixtureBuilder/readme.md

 If you want to write clean tests that focus only on the method you want to test, then this is the tool for you.
 With FixtureBuilder you can construct a test object to be in the exact state you want it to be in for your test, and write tests that are dependent only on the specific method being tested.

 ## Features

-- Instantiate entities with or without calling their constructors
+- Instantiate objects with or without calling their constructors, or let FixtureBuilder build the object for you
-- Configure entity fields—including private fields or collections
+- Configure object fields—including private fields or collections
 - Set property values, supporting both setters and backing fields
-- Cast fixture objects to different types
+- Invoke methods on the test object
 - Chain configuration methods for fluent test setup